kumahq/kuma/docs/madr/decisions/017-mesh-proxy-template.md

             origin: inbound # optional: if absent, all clusters regardless of its origin will be patched
           value: | # you can specify only part of cluster definition that will be merged into existing cluster
             connectTimeout: 5s
+          jsonPatches: # either jsonPatches or value.
+Only possible to use with operation: patch.
+See https://jsonpatch.com/ for more.
+            - op: add
+              from: ""
+              path: "/connectTimeout"
+              value: "5s"
       - cluster:
           operation: remove
           match: # optional: if absent, all clusters will be removed